igormironchik/md4qt/README.md

    And one more cherry on the cake - `md4qt` can parse Markdown recursively.
    What it is described bellow.

-**Why this library tied to Qt?
-I want to see STL only in dependencies.**

- * This library was born in the Qt based project.
-Long time the library was not in separate project, and the code was under the GPL license.
- I decided to weak restrictions for the possible users, and separated code into this library, and gave it MIT license.
-Ok, I can template the code, make Qt dependency as optional, and make library header-only.
-Yes, it's not so big effort, I guess a week or two.
-But I don't need it.
-I don't believe that this library will become very popular and will has a lot of users, so I don't see a need for this job.
-But if you need pure STL solution for `std::wstring` and `std::wistream`, just let me know.
-Submit an issue, and we'll discuss.

 **What should I know about links in the document?**

  * In some cases in Markdown link's URL is something document related.
 So, when